ros2/rmw_zenoh/docs/design.md

 * Each "context" in ROS 2 is mapped to a single Zenoh "session".
 That means that there may be many publishers, subscriptions, services, and clients sharing the same session.
 * Every "context" has a local "graph cache" that keeps track of the details of the network graph of ROS 2 entities.
 * Zenoh publishers, subscriptions, services, and clients are created or destroyed when the corresponding RMW APIs are called.
-* Data is sent and received through the appropriate zenoh-c API when the corresponding RMW APIs are called.
+* Data is sent and received through the appropriate zenoh-cpp API when the corresponding RMW APIs are called.

 The following diagram shows the default network topology of a subsystem composed of 3 nodes: